 Singing bowls are beautiful objects even for those who don’t meditate, and this one is attractive, easy to play, and produces lovely sounds, making it a welcome gift for all kinds of occasions, large and small.

-Detailed Buying Guide
+Tibetan Singing Bowl Buying Guide

 While it may seem intuitive that a smaller bowl produces a higher sound, that isn’t always true.
 Tone has as much to do with the thickness of the bowl as with the size.
 Today we are looking at small bowls that can fit in the hand.
 The hand is an excellent surface for a singing bowl, as it absorbs enough vibration to prevent rattling or buzzing but allows the sides and rim to sing freely.